Searching for extra Higgs bosons via $pp\to H,A\to \tau\mu, \tau\tau $ at the Large Hadron Collider: Constraints on relevant parameters

 The $\rho_{tt}$ coupling is responsible for the production of the exotic scalars by gluon-gluon fusion via top-loop, and it is constrained by $B$ physics, especially $B_{q}$--$\bar{B}_{q}$ mixing and $b\to s\gamma$, as well as direct searches for $gg \to \bar{t}H^{+} b \to \bar{t} t \bar{b} b + {\rm h.c.}$~\cite{CMS:2020imj,ATLAS:2021upq}.
 We find that~\cite{Hou:2019grj} $B$ physics puts stronger bounds than direct searches.
 So we fix (Eq.
 (7) of Ref.~\cite{Hou:2019grj})

 In Fig.~\ref{lhc_limit} we present the limits on $\mathcal{B} (H \to \tau \mu)$ and $\mathcal{B}(H \to \tau\tau)$ assuming SM-Like production for simplicity.
 We do not enforce this assumption in the rest of the article.
-An interesting result emerges: we find that CMS $H\to \tau\mu$ is much more stringent than the ATLAS $H\to \tau\tau$, despite using four times fewer data.
-Adding further CMS $H \to \tau\tau$ search, the CMS bound is stronger than the ATLAS search for $m_H > 330$~GeV.
+An interesting result emerges: we find that CMS $H\to \tau\mu$ is much more stringent than the ATLAS $H\to \tau\tau$.
+For the case of $pp \to H \to \tau\mu +X$, the exotic Higgs mass is reconstructed with the invariant mass, $M_{\tau\mu}$, using collinear approximation in tau decays that allows CMS to put a more stringent limit than $pp \to \phi \to \tau \tau +X$, in which they applied the less precise cluster transverse mass.
+For $pp \to H \to \tau\tau +X$ with 330 GeV $\alt m_H \alt$ 470 GeV, the CMS limit appears mildly better than ATLAS.
+However, it is probably within uncertainty.